115 Ribbons I 624 Emily Dickinson

 Poetry slideshow

-The slideshow pairs fragments of the poem with a sequence of 115 ribbons, each tied around a rectangular piece of cardboard.
-On every piece of cardboard, the date—day, month, and year—is carefully handwritten.
+The slideshow interweaves fragments of a poem by Emily Dickinson with a sequence of 115 ribbons, each tied around a small rectangular card.
+Every card bears a carefully handwritten date—day, month, and year.

-The ribbon cards, dating from 1910 to 1940, were discovered by Connie in a shoebox at a French brocante in the Allier region.
-In 2013, she photographed the ribbons, and in 2019, she brought them together in this video slideshow.
+The ribbon cards, dated from 1910 to 1940, were discovered by Connie in a shoebox at a French brocante in the Allier region.
+She photographed them in 2013 and, in 2025, assembled the images into this video work.